Skyscanner/backpack/contributing.md

 This will output different formats from the source JSON, for example Sass variables, a JavaScript module, Android and iOS resources.

-### Adding Sass mixins
+### Sass mixins

+Every *atom-level component* (buttons, form elements, icons, cf [Atomic Design system](https://confluence.skyscannertools.net/pages/viewpage.action?pageId=14123039)) should not only come as a React component, but also as a set of Sass mixins for easy adoption.

-All Sass mixins are in the `bpk-mixins` package.
-It also exposes the Sass variables from the `bpk-tokens` package via the `_bonds.scss` file.
+All Sass mixins are defined in the `bpk-mixins` package.
+The package also exposes the Sass variables from the `bpk-tokens` package via the `_bonds.scss` file.

-If you add a new file to group mixin, for example for a new Atom, make sure you add the file to the imports in `_index.scss`.
+If you add a new file of mixins, for example for a new *atom*, make sure you add the file to the imports in `_index.scss`.

 #### Linting